vedph/cadmus-bricks-shell-v3/README.md

-# Cadmus Bricks Shell V3
+# CadmusBricksShellV3

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.4.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.0.

 🚀 You can play with the demo at <https://cadmus-bricks-v3.fusi-soft.com> (except for some services I did not put in the demo server).